Mary Celeste: Explosion

-In 2006, an experiment was performed for Channel Five television by chemist Andrea Sella of University College, London, and the results helped to revive the explosion theory.
+Though plausible, an explosion as the explanation has tended to be discounted because there was no sign of fire, or damage such that an explosion might have caused.
+In 2006, an experiment was performed for Channel Five television by chemist Andrea Sella, and the results helped to revive the explosion theory.
 Sella built a model of the hold, with paper cartons representing the barrels.
-Using butane gas, he created an explosion that caused a considerable blast and ball of flame, but contrary to expectation, there was no fire damage within the replica hold.
+Using butane gas, he created an explosion that caused a considerable blast and ball of flame, but contrary to expectation, no fire damage occurred within the replica hold.
 He said: "What we created was a pressure-wave type of explosion.
-There was a spectacular wave of flame but, behind it, was relatively cool air.
+There was a spectacular wave of flame, but behind it was relatively cool air.
 No soot was left behind and there was no burning or scorching."
+Channel Five screened another documentary in 2026 in which two chemists at the University of Manchester refined Sella's theories in an experiment with a model ship, using wood and ethanol in place of Sella's paper and butane in order to obtain a closer representation of the situation onboard the Mary Celeste.
+Their conclusion was that a rapid explosion of ethanol vapours, leaving no signs of damage, may have caused the crew to flee the ship in fear.